vitalishapovalov/jest-decorated/docs/react/DefaultContext.md

 ### Persistent context:

-If you have `jest.fn()` inside of your context, or any other values with state, and you want to keep changes in this state during tests, context value should be an object:
+If you have `jest.fn()` inside of your context, or any other values with state, and you want to keep changes in this state during test suite, context value should be an object:

 ```javascript
 @Describe()